-These online game nights are saving me right now — as I write this we are in week 2 of the Corona Virus self-isolation.
+These virtual game nights are saving me right now, so knowing what games you can play with friends online is very important.
+As I write this, we are in week 2 of the Corona Virus shut down.
 Online Video Hangouts have been a lifesaver, but having something to focus on and forget about what is happening gives you back two hours to be a little less stressed.
 HIGHLY RECCOMEND.

 Plan out the Logistics

-I’d suggest choosing a game before you start throwing out invites, because the game you choose might dictate the number of people that can participate, just like when you are playing games in person.
+There are lots of games you can play with friends online.
+I’d suggest choosing a game before you start throwing out invites, because the game you select might dictate the number of people that can participate, just like when you are playing games in person.

 Curious what games I have already checked out or will be checking out?

 Not until recently did I realize that everyone has a strong preference for their video chat platform.
 Anyone else noticing this phenomenon?
 Here are some ideas if you are new to this — Zoom, FaceTime, Google Hangouts/Meet, Facebook Messenger, Houseparty, Skype, Whats App.
 Choose whatever is easiest for your group.

 Pick a platform.
 Pick a time.
 Send the invite

 The joy of virtual game night is that everyone can jump on and off the call as needed.
 Encourage people to show up for however long they can — even if it just to say Hi.

 The more often you do this, the easier it will be for everyone, but those first few times you are on a group video chat, it is pretty normal to be uncertain about how to maximize the situation (and whether or not to talk).